syntaxnoob/GeneralTools/ToJson/README.md

 # ToJson

-A python3 script that I used to transfer my google data from an HTML file to Json.
+A python3 script that I used to transfer my youtube search data(google takeout) from an HTML file to a Json file.

 ### Method

-The script reads the html file to a string.
+The script reads the html file to a string.\n
 The first and last 'Searched for' items in the string will be found.
 A while loop will extract the 'search' and 'date' form the string.
 All the results well be saved to a search.json file